sabrinahu5/starter-project-2023-v2/README.md

 2. If you've done `npm install`, the CLI should already be installed.
 You can test it by running `npx supabase`, which will give you a version (`Supabase CLI 1.64.8`) and a list of commands.

 3. We preconfigured a command (in `package.json`) for you to easily generate type definitions in `lib/schema.ts` from your remote Supabase database schema.
 If you've created tables in Supabase, you can test this command now.
-Otherwise, make sure to run it frequently in development whenever you edit your database schema.
+Otherwise, make sure to run it in development whenever you edit your database schema.

    ```ts
    // Introspects your remote Supabase database and generates types in lib/schema.ts